The Cartographer's Daughter · Chapter 90

 Keep reading

-Chapter 91: The Wrong Queue
+Chapter 91: The Mouth of the Road

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.